 As illustrated in Fig. 1, hydrology embraces the full cycle of water on the Earth in all its three phases.
 The domain of hydrology spans several temporal and spatial scales.
-Of course, large hydrological systems, like the Nile River are of huge importance.
-The image of the Nile also highlights the connection of water with life: the blue colour of the Nile is not seen, but it is seen the green of the life it gives rise to.
+Of course, large hydrological systems, such as the Nile River, are of huge importance.
+The image of the Nile also highlights the connection of water with life: the blue colour of the Nile is not seen, but one can see the green of the life it gives rise to.
 The contrast of green with the desert beige demonstrates that life is concentrated near the water of the Nile.
-During the night, the green areas turn into bright lit areas, indicating the relationship of human civilization with water bodies (the population is almost completely concentrated along the Nile Valley), and the absence thereof with dark.
-The spot on the Aswan High Dam on the Nile wants to emphasize the strong link of hydrology with engineering, and through this, with the improvement of diverse aspects of our live and civilization.
-(When completed, the hydropower stations of the dam provided half of the electricity of Egypt).
-The next spot on the Lake Nasser, upstream of the Aswan dam, indicates that the intervention of humans on Nature can really be beautiful.
+During the night, the green areas turn into brightly lit areas, indicating the relationship of human civilization with water bodies (the population is almost completely concentrated along the Nile Valley), and the absence thereof with dark.
+The focus on the Aswan High Dam on the Nile emphasizes the strong link of hydrology with engineering, and through this, with the improvement of diverse aspects of our lives and civilization.
+(When completed, the hydropower stations of the dam provided half of the electricity of Egypt.)
+The next focus, on Lake Nasser, upstream of the Aswan Dam, indicates that the intervention of humans on Nature can really be beautiful.